Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Preliminaries

 Thus, the runtime of a branch-and-bound algorithm heavily depends on the tightness of the employed bounding method.
 An established method to strengthen the linear programming bound is to add additional inequalities to the LP which are valid for the integer case but cut off fractional points in the linear relaxation.
 Such inequalities are known as \emph{cutting planes}.
 The problem of constructing a cutting plane which cuts off a given fractional solution is known as the \emph{separation problem}.
 In general, the separation problem can be NP-hard, which is also the case for the class of cutting planes considered here.
 Thus it is typically solved via heuristics.
 Integrating cutting plane separation in a branch-and-price algorithm is called branch-price-and-cut~\cite{Barnhart2000,Juenger2000,Elf2001}.
 Details of our branch-price-and-cut algorithm will be explained in Section~\ref{sec:qvrp_algo}.

-Here, we propose the use of quantum annealing as both a pricing heuristic and a separation heuristic.
+Here, we propose to use quantum annealing as both a pricing heuristic and a separation heuristic.
 As an example problem, we consider the CVRP.
-The motivation is that state-of-the-art exact algorithms for the CVRP are often branch-price-and-cut approaches~\cite{Toth2014,Pecin2017}.
+The motivation is that state-of-the-art exact algorithms for the CVRP are often branch-price-and-cut approaches~\cite{Toth2014,Pecin2017,Pessoa2019}.

 \paragraph{The vehicle routing problem.} The vehicle routing problem is an archetypical combinatorial optimization problem, originally introduced by Dantzig and Ramser in 1959~\cite{Dantzig1959}.
 Generalizing the prominent NP-hard travelling salesperson problem, it developed to one of the most studied combinatorial optimization problems due to both its practical relevance and inherent difficulty.
 Many variants are studied in literature, for a comprehensive survey we refer to~\cite{Toth2002}.
 Here, we focus on a basic variant, the {capacitated vehicle routing problem}.
 However, the methods we develop in this work can readily be applied to other VRP variants as well.